ManalChakra/Coursera_Capstone/README.md

 ## Data Collection

-First round: I collected the data in the venues for Coffee Shops, Stores and Hotels.
-Second round: I then went back to my data collection and edited it to collect coffee shops, cafes, stores and hotels./n
+First round: I collected the data in the venues for Coffee Shops, Stores and Hotels. /n Second round: I then went back to my data collection and edited it to collect coffee shops, cafes, stores and hotels. /n
 Third and Fourth rounds: I went back again when I realized that stores could be pharmacies or grocery stores or convenience or deli.

 ## Data understanding (visualization included)